winitzki/scall/tutorial/programming_dhall.md

 The filtering shown above truncates lists after the first failing item because `deflateFList` must return an empty `Optional` value (that is, `None (Pair a b)`) in case the argument of type `Optional a` equals `None a`.
 An empty `Optional` value corresponds to an empty list in this recursive type.
-Instead, we need to continue filtering with the tail of the list.
+Instead, we need to continue filtering the tail of the list.
 The tail of the list is described by the value of type `b` in `FList a b` (and we will be setting `b = CList a`).
 So, we would like the function `deflateFList` to return the tail of the list (a value of type `CList a`) when an item fails the predicate.